-Marianne currently works at Cancer Care Nova Scotia, the provincial cancer agency in Halifax, Nova Scotia as the Manager of Supportive Care and Psychosocial Oncology.
+Marianne is the Provincial Manager of Psychosocial Oncology and Palliative Care with the Nova Scotia Health Authority Cancer Care Program.
 Her career experience includes working as an inpatient clinical social work in the areas of Family Medicine, Oncology and Palliative Care.
 She established the Grief and Bereavement Program for the Capital Health Palliative Care Program, and was the Bereavement Coordinator for the Program for four years.
-She was also involved in the development and training of bereavement volunteers throughout the province.

 Marianne has played a key role in the development of the Palliative Care Strategy in Nova Scotia and continues to act as a consultant to various working groups involved in moving the Strategy forward and improving access and quality of palliative care for all Nova Scotians.

 Marianne has her Bachelor of Social Work from McGill University and her Masters in Social Work from Dalhousie University.